GWOB Advisory Board

 Schuyler Erle has been a Free Software developer and evangelist for over fifteen years.
 He was a co-author of ‘’Mapping Hacks’’ and ‘’Google Maps Hacks’’.
 Schuyler was also a co-founder of the OpenLayers and TileCache projects, and is a charter member of the OSGeo Foundation.
 More recently, he helped found the Humanitarian OpenStreetMap Team, and serves on its Board of Directors.
 Schuyler lives in San Francisco.

-Willow Brugh is the executive director of Geeks Without Bounds, an accelerator for humanitarian projects.
+Willow Brugh is a co-founder of Geeks Without Bounds and was the first executive director of Geeks Without Bounds, an accelerator for humanitarian projects.
 Previous endeavors including being cofounder of Seattle makerspace Jigsaw Renaissance, of the hackerspace collaboration initiative Space Federation, and of the response-development competition GameSave.
 Most recent efforts also include affiliate positions at the Center for Civic Media at MIT’s Media Lab and at Harvard’s Berkman Center researching how groups which believe in distributed power scale themselves.
 Willow is a coordinator of the Digital Humanitarian Network, sits on the board of Bachchao, and is an adviser to Taarifa.

 Years of participation in the hacker and makerspace community have created purpose towards distributed systems, engaged citizens, and mutual aid.
 With heavy involvement in Maker Faire, Random Hacks of Kindness, the International SpaceApps Challenge, and other events all over the world, Willow’s main skill is “getting out of the way.”
 Location is at this point poly-geographic, though frequented and favorite places are Berlin, Boston, Galway, Nairobi, New York, San Francisco, and Seattle.